-Commercial projects, including associated transmission infrastructure, that occur within AMPs require authorisation by DNP, which is separate to requirements under Parts 7 and 9 of the EPBC Act.
+Commercial projects, including associated transmission infrastructure, that occur within, or are outside of an AMP but may impact upon the values of AMPs require authorisation by the DNP, which is separate to requirements under Parts 7 and 9 of the EPBC Act.

-The DNP may authorise allowable activities through a permit, class approval, activity licence or lease in accordance with AMP network management plans15.
-DCCEEW will consult with the DNP about referrals for projects that have potential to impact AMPs, however proponents are encouraged to also consult directly with the DNP early in the planning process if project infrastructure (including associated transmission infrastructure) may impact an AMP.
+The DNP may authorise allowable activities through a permit, class approval, activity licence or lease in accordance with AMP network management plans16.
+DAWE will consult with the DNP about referrals for projects that have potential to impact AMPs, however proponents are encouraged to also consult directly with the DNP early in the planning process if project infrastructure (including associated transmission infrastructure) may impact an AMP.
 If authorisations are required these should be sought by proponents prior to undertaking any activities that may impact on AMPs and prior to seeking transmission infrastructure and commercial licences under the OEI Act.
 DNP authorisations are generally issued after an EPBC Act project approval.
 If authorisations are issued by the DNP (including associated conditions), measures should be included in the OEI management plan to support compliance with the DNP authorisation.